DStekel3/Scala-LMS/README.md

     1. Binary Search:       search.scala
     2. Binary Tree Lookup:  treesearch.scala
     3. Rabin-Karp:          RabinKarp.scala

-    For more information on the implementation of an algorithm, see its corresponding file.
+For more information on the implementation of an algorithm, see its corresponding file